 While we're on the robot subject, if you're looking for a small automaton to drive around, then WowWee's MiP ($95.94) may be the 'bot for you.
 The small two-wheeled robot can follow hand gesture directions using its GestureSense technology and can be controlled via smartphone via a free remote control app compatible with iOS and Android.

 Why we love it: MiP is not just a cute robot to drive around, it oozes personality with its sleek look and amazing tricks.
 The robot can dance, roam and drive up small inclines.
 It can even balance objects (even another MiP!) on a small tray (included).
-We loved MiP so much that it won the Robots category of our Space Age Toy Awards at Toy Fair this year
+We loved MiP so much that it won the Robots category of our Space Age Toy Awards at Toy Fair.

 Oregon Scientific Smart Globe Star